 Border terriers are a small breed of dog that typically only has one litter of puppies per year.
 Although the gestation period for dogs is about 63 days, there is some variation from dog to dog.
-Let’s find out how long are border terriers pregnant for.
+Let’s find out how long are border terriers pregnant.

 It’s important to consult with your veterinarian to determine when your border terrier is due so you can be prepared for her arrival.
 Border Terriers are also known for being good with children and other animals.